jglatts/bitmap-to-binary-array/README.md

 # SSD1306
-A few examples for LCDs using the SSD1306 IC
+A few examples for LCDs using the SSD1306 IC.

 ## Java Files
-  - A java program to convert a binary image to a binary array
+  - A java program to convert a binary image to a binary array.

+## Arduino Files
+  - Check it out!!
+Documentation coming soon.